nortal/araneaframework/lib/Readme.txt

-The following libraries are included in the Aranea Framework distribution because they are required for building the framework Note that each of these libraries is subject to the respective license; check the respective project distribution/website before using any of them in your own applications.
+The following libraries are included in the Aranea Framework distribution because they are required for building/testing/running the framework or running the examples.
+Note that each of these libraries is subject to the respective license; check the respective project distribution/website before using any of them in your own applications.

+buildtime/ - libraries that are only required to build Aranea or run unit tests optional/ - libraries that are needed at runtime only for certain functionality required/ - libraries that are required at runtime

 *****************************************************************************
-* ./asm/asm-2.2.1.jar;./asm/asm-attrs.jar
+* ./buildtime/asm/asm-2.2.1.jar;./buildtime/asm/asm-attrs.jar
 - ASM (http://asm.objectweb.org/)
 - Required for running the sample application and for generating unittest code coverage.
 *****************************************************************************

 *****************************************************************************
-* ./jakarta-regexp/jakarta-regexp-1.2.jar
+* ./required/jakarta-regexp-1.2.jar
 - Pure Java Regular Expression package (http://jakarta.apache.org/regexp/)
 - Required by the framework.
 *****************************************************************************

 *****************************************************************************
-* ./log4j/log4j-1.2.8.jar
+* /required/log4j-1.2.8.jar
 - LOG4J (http://logging.apache.org/log4j/docs/)
 - Required by the framework.
 *****************************************************************************

 *****************************************************************************
-* ./xstream/xstream-1.1.2.jar
+* ./optional/xstream-1.1.2.jar
 - Xstream (http://xstream.codehaus.org/)
-- Required by the framework's serialization filter.
+- Required by the framework's serialization testing filter.
 *****************************************************************************

 *****************************************************************************
-* ./base64/base64.jar
+* ./optional/base64/base64.jar
 - Base64 encoding/decoding (http://iharder.sourceforge.net/base64/)
 - Required for compiling the framework and running the client state filter.
 *****************************************************************************

 *****************************************************************************
-* ./jakarta-commons/commons-*.jar
+* jakarta-commons
 - Jakarta Project Commons (http://jakarta.apache.org/commons/)

-- commons-collections is required by the framework core.
+- ./required/commons-collections-3.1.jar is required by the framework core.
-- commons-lang is required by the framework.
+- ./required/commons-lang-2.1.jar is required by the framework.
+- ./required/commons-validator-1.3.0.jar is required by the uilib.
-- commons-fileupload is required by the framework's file upload filter.
+- ./optional/commons-fileupload-1.1.1.jar is required by the framework's file upload filter.
-- commons-io is required by commons-fileupload
+- ./optional/commons-io-1.2 is required by commons-fileupload
+- ./buildtime/commons-logging.jar is required for building the framework with java 1.3 and actually running the sample applications on Jetty.
 *****************************************************************************

 *****************************************************************************
-* ./jakarta-taglibs/standard.jar
+* ./required/standard.jar
 - JSP custom tag library (http://jakarta.apache.org/taglibs/)
 - Required by the Aranea presentation.
 *****************************************************************************

 *****************************************************************************
-* ./junit/junit-3.8.1.jar
+* ./buildtime/junit-3.8.1.jar
 - JUnit (http://www.junit.org/index.htm)
 - Required for running unit-tests.
 *****************************************************************************

 *****************************************************************************
+* ./optional/spring/spring-mock.jar;
-* ./spring/spring-mock.jar;./spring/spring.jar
+* ./required/spring/spring.jar
 - Spring Framework (http://www.springframework.org/)
+- Required by framework when using spring dispatcher.
-- Required for unittests.
+- Mock objects are needed for running the tests.
 *****************************************************************************

 *****************************************************************************
-* ./cobertura/cobertura.jar
+* ./buildtime/cobertura.jar
 - Cobertura - code coverage tool (http://cobertura.sourceforge.net/)
 - Required for generating unittest code coverage.
 *****************************************************************************

 *****************************************************************************
-* ./jakarta-oro/jakarta-oro-2.0.8.jar
+* ./buildtime/jakarta-oro/jakarta-oro-2.0.8.jar
 - Java classes that provide Perl5 compatible regular expressions, AWK-like regular expressions, glob expressions, and utility classes for performing substitutions, splits, filtering filenames, etc.